Berkeley-CS61B/website-sp24/resources/guides/git/index.md

 our ability to use Git locally on our own computers, even without an internet connection.

-The lab computers already have Git installed on the command line, and the [lab01 setup](../../lab/lab01/index.md) guide explains how to install git on your own computer.
+The lab computers already have Git installed on the command line, and the [Lab 1 setup](../../../labs/lab01/index.md) guide explains how to install git on your own computer.
 In addition to the text based interface that we'll learning to use in this guide, there is also a [Git GUI (Graphical User Interface)](http://git-scm.com/downloads/guis).
 We will not officially support